The Unsimple Life of Harvey Tillman - Preview

 At this moment, Harvey became two very separate people.
 He became the hero of the story, but he also became the villain of the story.
 Now, how one man became both the hero and the villain is going to take us down a long road of explanation, but how we get there is the very reason that Harvey’s story is worth telling because Harvey Tillman led a very unsimple life after this moment.

 “Everybody down!” the gunman yelled again, but Harvey didn’t obey.
 Why?
 Why didn’t Harvey obey?
 He hadn’t the slightest idea.
-The father and baby obeyed; the elderly people obeyed and mothers shopping obeyed.
-In fact, most everyone in the story did exactly what the gunman said because they didn't want to lose their lives.
-Yet, when he looked to his right, he realized why he subconsciously didn’t obey—the boy who had been waiting in line next to him was also still standing and the gunman turned and pointed the gun at the young man.
+When I met Harvey Tillman, his confusion about this moment was about astounding.
+In fact, I would have to say his recollection of the events were in only bits and pieces at first.
+However, the more I got to know him, the more he was able to recall which was precisely why this moment is the most important moment in all of the story.
+Why Harvey didn’t obey the gunman’s orders is exactly the reason for the entire explanation.
+The father with the baby obeyed; the elderly people obeyed and mothers shopping obeyed.
+In fact, most everyone in the story did exactly what the gunman said because they knew if they didn’t, they might possibly lose their lives.
+Yet, when Harvey looked to his right, he realized why he subconsciously didn’t obey—the boy who had been waiting in line next to him was also still standing and the gunman turned and pointed the gun at the young man.

 “Get down, I said!”

-But the boy froze, unable to move, dropping his Mountain Dew onto the floor as it burst and caused the baby to start crying.
+But the boy froze and looked to his own left, unable to move, dropping his Mountain Dew onto the floor as it burst and caused the baby to start crying.

-Harvey nodded and began to kneel as the gunman spoke to the boy again.
+Harvey nodded and began to kneel as the gunman spoke to the boy again, who was now moving towards Harvey.

 “Trying to be a hero?”

-The boy shook his head as he began to back up toward the counter where Abe stood.
+The boy shook his head as he began to back up toward the counter where Abe stood but kept his eyes focused on where Harvey stood.
 “No. I…”

 Before the boy could finish speaking, the gunman took two or three shots at him, missing as Harvey felt that surge of adrenaline and jumped into the range of the bullets.

-“Harvey?!”
-Abe said as he rushed from behind the counter, hoping to do his best to assist.
+Abe rushed from behind the counter, hoping to do his best to assist.
 “Can you hear me?”

 Those were the last words Harvey heard before he woke up in recovery at the hospital.